allenai/CommonGen-Eval/README.md

 | Mixtral-8x7B-Instruct-v0.1 | 20.15 |   84.44 |  72.11 | 17.89 |
 | zephyr-7b-beta             | 15.76 |   81.33 |  69.56 | 16.89 |
 | Llama-2-7b-chat-hf         | 16.06 |   88.44 |  73.22 | 15.22 |

+- lengh: the number of words on average in the generated sentences
+- cover: the percentage of examples where all given concepts are covered by model outputs
+- pos: the percentage of examples where the part-of-speech (PoS) of each given concept is correct in model outputs
+- win: the percentage of examples where GPT-4-turbo prefers the model outputs over the human-written references

+##